-- 1. To report the business of 2023. - 2.
+- 1. To report the business of 2024. - 2.
 Audit Committee's Review Report. - 3.
-To report the distribution of employees' and directors' remuneration of 2023. - 4.
-To report the cash dividend distribution of 2023 earnings. - 5.
+To report the distribution of employees' and directors' remuneration of 2024. - 4.
+To report the cash dividend distribution of 2024 earnings. - 5.
 To report the cash distribution from capital surplus. - 6.
-To report the issuance of Domestic Convertible Corporate Bonds. - IV.
-Recognition and Discussion Items - 1.
-To accept 2023 Business Report and Financial Statements. - 2.
-To accept the proposal for the distribution of 2023 earnings. - 3.
-To lift non-competition restrictions on current directors and their representatives. - V. Questions and Motions - VI.
+To report the issuance of Domestic Convertible Corporate Bonds.

+IV.
+Recognition and Discussion Items

+- 1. To accept 2024 Business Report and Financial Statements. - 2.
+To accept the proposal for the distribution of 2024 earnings. - 3.
+To approve the amendment to Articles of Incorporation - 4.
+To lift non-competition restrictions on current directors and their representatives.

+V. Questions and Motions

+VI.
 Adjournment